 - You must be a resident of the City of Westbrook

 - You must be 18 years of age.
 A 17 year-old may register to vote and may participate in a primary election or municipal caucus if he/she will be 18 by the date of the General Election.
 A 16 year-old may pre-register to vote, but may not participate in any election.

-You can register to vote in person at City Hall, by mail or at the polls on Election Day.
-As part of the registration process, you will be required to show proof of identity (your Maine Driver’s License number, State ID or the last four digits of your Social Security Number) and proof of your Westbrook residency (such as your Maine Driver's License showing your current Westbrook address, or a utility bill).
+You may register to vote in person at City Hall, by mail or at the polls on Election Day.
+You may be asked to provide proof of identity (such as your Maine Driver's License, State ID or the last four digits of our Social Security Number) and proof of your Westbrook residency (such as your Maine Driver's License showing your current Westbrook address, or a utility bill).

-For additional information about registering to vote, or to request a voter registration card to complete by mail, please contact the City Clerk’s Office.
+For additional information about registering to vote, or to request a voter registration card to complete by mail, please contact the Election Hotline at 207-591-8116.

 Seeking Election Workers